CompulsiveCoder/ipfs-cs/README.md

 # ipfs-cs
-A C# wrapper for the ipfs command line interface.
+A C# based wrapper for the ipfs command line interface.
 Built on mono/ubuntu.

 # One line build